seemyer/recipes/docs/experimental/bread_pudding.md

 ## ✏️ notes
 * If you cannot find challah, a firm high-quality sandwich bread such as Arnold Country Classics White or Pepperidge Farm Farmhouse Hearty White may be substituted.
+* Reducing your temp to less than 250F and cook for a whole lot longer.
+Remove as the eggs hit about 175F or are set in the centre.

 ## 🔗 sources
 https://americastestkitchen.com/recipes/5874-classic-bread-pudding